Yoojinjo/MongoDb-Practice-Lab/README.md

 Body (optional):

-added ejs view engine, with nav bar on home page for practice
+added ejs view engine, with nav bar on home page for practice added links -movie list items are links to page with greater detail (findbyID)

-would like to add views to other routes
+would like to add UI to add/ delete /edit entries